Thinkwise/docs/docs/sf/work.md

 Development teams can leverage *Work* to describe, plan and keep track of development activities.

 A work item describes what changes to a model need to be done, be it new parts of a model, updates to a model or removing unused parts of the model.
-Additionaly, work can be used to describe other development activities such as testing and deployment.
+Additionally, work can be used to describe other development activities such as testing and deployment.

 ## Links